RenuSolanki/EasyABM.jl/docs/src/simple_pendulum.md

 # Simple pendulum
-We will implement simulation of a simple pendulusing using graph space model.
+We will implement simulation of a simple pendulum using using graph space model.

 ```julia